openstack-archive/murano/doc/source/admin/appdev-guide/examples.rst

        It is worth noting that application scripts are written in Python, not in Bash as usual.
-This application does not work without Zabbix server application since it’s a required property, determined in the application definition.
+This application does not work without Zabbix server application since it's a required property, determined in the application definition.

    * - | `Zabbix Server`_